Multi-Sync/carla-nextjs/README.md

 npx @interworky/carla-nextjs sync
 ```

 That's it!
-Your assistant now has access to your API routes.
+Carla now has access to your API routes.

 ## Installation Options